Groups

 Calls placed to the extension of the group will:

-3. Members will be rung for group enable login seconds Each users Call behavior will be evaluated and followed
+Members will be rung for call timeout seconds Each users Call behavior will be evaluated and followed

 The users desk phone and mobile app will be tried as well as their Mobile number at the same time